The Board of Audit and Inspection will launch an extraordinary inspection into the nation’s two financial regulators next Monday.

 Further, several lawmakers recently called for the BAI to audit the regulators for their allegedly negligent investigation on Lone Star.

 A group of lawmakers and civic groups continued to argue that the regulators failed to uncover the allegations that Lone Star has been a non-financial investor, which is banned form controlling a local bank, over the past few years.

 Amid the mounting criticism, the FSS said it has been reviewing the fund’s eligibility as to whether it is non-financial or financial one.

 When the review is completed, the FSC will make public the regulators’ stance by holding a panel discussion composed of senior officials.

-The panel discussion is slated for twice this month -- on Jan.
-11 and Jan.
-27.
+The panel discussion is slated for twice this month ― Jan.
+11 and 27.

-As FSC officials said the FSS has yet to notify of the FSC of the result, there is a low possibility that their final position will be announced on Jan.
+As FSC officials said the FSS has yet to notify the FSC of the result, there is only a slim possibility that their final position will be announced on Jan.
 11.

 Though the latter meeting was originally slated for Jan.
 25, the FSC delayed it to Jan.
 27 in consideration of the Lunar New Year holiday.

 A director general of the FSC said he is uncertain that the position on Lone Star could be unveiled on Jan.
 27.